mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 02 Attempt 1 -.md

 	5. <mark style="background: #D2B3FFA6;">MPO</mark>
 	6. RJ-11

-94. Which of the following are available as Internet of Things (IoT) devices?
+94. Which of the following are available as Internet of Things (IoT) devices? ✅
 	1. Refrigerators
 	2. Doorbells
 	3. Thermostats
 	4. Speakers
 	5. <mark style="background: #D2B3FFA6;">All of the above</mark>

 95. You are designing an Ethernet network for your company's newest branch office.
 Your current task is to decide which Ethernet specification to use for the network, a decision that you know will determine what type of cabling you need to purchase and the topology with which the cable will be installed.
-Which layers of the Open Systems Interconnection (OSI) reference model apply to the cabling and topology elements of a network?
+Which layers of the Open Systems Interconnection (OSI) reference model apply to the cabling and topology elements of a network? ✅
 	1. The Application and Transport layers
 	2. The Transport and Network layers
 	3. The Network and Data link layers
 	4. <mark style="background: #D2B3FFA6;">The Data link and Physical layers</mark>

 96. You are troubleshooting a workstation that cannot access the network.
 The workstation is plugged into a wall plate that should provide it with access to a DHCP-equipped network using the 192.168.4.0/24 network address.
 No one else on that network is reporting a problem.
 You check that the patch cable is properly plugged into the workstation and the wall plate, which it is, and then run `ipconfig /all` on the workstation and examine the output.
-Which of the following could be the explanation for the workstation's problem, based on the following `ipconfig` results? ![[Pasted image 20250220145507.png]]
+Which of the following could be the explanation for the workstation's problem, based on the following `ipconfig` results?  ✅ ![[Pasted image 20250220145507.png]]
 	1. The DNS server addresses are incorrect.
 	2. The Default Gateway address is missing.
 	3. The Subnet Mask value is incorrect.
 	4. <mark style="background: #D2B3FFA6;">The DHCP scope is exhausted.</mark>

 97. A user calls you at the IT help desk and reports that she is having intermittent problems accessing both local servers and Internet websites.
-Which of the following potential problems can you rule out immediately?
+Which of the following potential problems can you rule out immediately? ❌
 	1. <mark style="background: #D2B3FFA6;">Malfunctioning DNS server</mark>
 	2. <mark style="background: #D2B3FFA6;">Duplicate MAC addresses</mark>
 	3. Duplicate IP addresses
 	4. Malfunctioning router

 98. You have recently discovered a rogue DHCP server on your network.
 After disabling the rogue server, you now need to terminate all of the rogue IP address leases currently held by DHCP clients on the network and then have them request new leases from the authorized DHCP server.
 Which of the following commands must you run on each client to do this?
-(Choose all that apply.)
+(Choose all that apply.)✅
 	1. `ipconfig /dump`
 	2. `ipconfig /lease`
 	3. <mark style="background: #D2B3FFA6;">`ipconfig /release`</mark>
 	4. <mark style="background: #D2B3FFA6;">`ipconfig /renew`</mark>
 	5. `ipconfig /discard`

 99. Ralph is reading an article about datacenter design, and he is puzzled by references to east-west and north-south traffic.
-Which of the following statements best describes the difference between east-west and north-south traffic in a datacenter?
+Which of the following statements best describes the difference between east-west and north-south traffic in a datacenter? ✅
 	1. East-west is switch-to-switch traffic, while north-south is switch-to-router traffic.
 	2. East-west describes traffic between devices at the same layer of the Open Systems Interconnection (OSI) reference model, while north-south describes traffic between OSI model layers.
 	3. <mark style="background: #D2B3FFA6;">East-west traffic stays within the datacenter, while north-south traffic does not.</mark>